 - Examine ethical implications in the Esports space.

-- Learn measures of success for different Esports programs using a variety of KPIs.
+- Learn measures of success for different Esports organizations.

 - Engage in project-based curriculum for practical experience.

-- Get involved with student clubs and organizations in various Esports titles.
+- Get involved with student clubs and organizations in various Esports offerings.

 - Herberger Business School is accredited by the Association to Advance Collegiate Schools of Business (AACSB) at the bachelor’s and master’s degree levels.
 The Business School has been accredited for more than 45 years.